splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/0-installation/3-0-troubleshooting-install.md

 title: Installation Troubleshooting
 ---

-As you go through the **"Set up my ..."** installation guide for your operating system, you may encounter errors or issues that prevent you from completing a particular step.
+As you go through the installation guide for your operating system, you may encounter errors or issues that prevent you from completing a particular step.

 Troubleshooting these issues to find a solution that works can be difficult and discouraging if you're just getting started with programming.
 We hope to make things a little easier for you by sharing our troubleshooting tips and tricks!